Cat5TV/linux-tools/README.md

 ## surveillance_converter

 A bash script I wrote to take AVI files from our surveillance DVR, fix the pixel aspect ratio (2:1) to create 16:9 H.265 A/V files quickly, ready for viewing or pulling into DaVinci Resolve.
+Just run it in the same folder as a dump of AVI files from the DVR.